Sunday, 24 December 2006

 I try to imagine where they can be based.
 They must have an office in Jersey island, with another hack who can't find anyone to love him hiding in Cayman island and their server running from Easter islands, with the boss sitting in Florida.
 Do you think I should go and apply to the international court of justice in the Hague to persecute them?

-Or is it the duty of our Government to protect us from unwanted intrusers even if the gang is scattered in all the corners of the world and worse still, even if, the brother of the big boss is governing (ha, ha!)
+Or is it the duty of our Government to protect us from unwanted intruders even if the gang is scattered in all the corners of the world and worse still, even if, the brother of the big boss is governing (ha, ha!)
 Florida!.

 The list of modern stress syndromes is getting longer every day.

 Like all those people sitting in their cars, stuck in the traffic and snarling with rage.
 Their stress has been recognised.
 Even people typing continuously on their keyboards have legitimate stress.
-And those looking at the computer moniters all day long, they are indeed stressed.
+And those looking at the computer monitors all day long, they are indeed stressed.

 Perhaps it is time to add another stress diagnosis.
-Internet holdup and hijacking.
+Internet-holdup and hijacking.

 If you have gone through it, you will agree that there is no virtuality in this stress.
 You have no psychological pleasure in it like collecting the spam mail and throwing it in the rubbish bin and then watching it pass through the thrasher till the bits and bytes are flushed down the cyber-toilet.